Multi-Agent Reinforcement Learning: A Selective Overview of Theories and Algorithms

 \subsection{Non-Stationarity}

 Another key challenge of MARL lies in the fact that multiple agents usually learn concurrently, causing the environment faced by each individual agent to be \emph{non-stationary}.
 In particular, the action taken by one agent affects the reward of other opponent agents, and the evolution of the state.
 As a result, the learning agent is required to account for how the other agents behave and adapt to the \emph{joint behavior} accordingly.
-This invalidates the stationarity assumption for establishing the convergence of single-agent RL algorithms, namely, the Markov property of the environment such that the individual reward and current state depend only on the previous state and action taken.
+This invalidates the stationarity assumption for establishing the convergence of single-agent RL algorithms, namely, the stationary Markovian property of the environment such that the individual reward and current state depend only on the previous state and action taken.
 This precludes the direct use of mathematical tools for single-agent RL analysis in MARL.

-Indeed, theoretically, if the agent ignores this issue and optimizes its own policy assuming a stationary environment, which is usually referred to as an \emph{independent learner}, the algorithms may fail to converge \citep{tan1993multi,claus1998dynamics}, except for several special settings \citep{arslan2017decentralized,yongacoglu2019learning}.
-Empirically, however, independent learning may achieve satisfiable performance in practice \citep{matignon2012independent,foerster2017stabilising}.
-As one of the most well-known issues in MARL, non-stationarity has long been recognized in the literature \citep{bu2008comprehensive,tuyls2012multiagent}.
+Indeed, theoretically, if the agent ignores this issue and optimizes its own policy assuming a stationary environment, which is usually referred to as an \emph{independent learner}, the algorithms may fail to converge \cite{tan1993multi,claus1998dynamics}, except for several special settings \cite{arslan2017decentralized,yongacoglu2019learning}.
+Empirically, however, independent learning may achieve satisfiable performance in practice \cite{matignon2012independent,foerster2017stabilising}.
+As the most well-known issue in MARL, non-stationarity has long been recognized in the literature \cite{bu2008comprehensive,tuyls2012multiagent}.
 A recent comprehensive survey \cite{hernandez2017survey} peculiarly provides an overview on how it is modeled and addressed by state-of-the-art multi-agent learning algorithms.
-We thus do not include more discussion on this challenge, and refer interested readers to \cite{hernandez2017survey}.
+We thus do not include any further discussion on this challenge, and refer interested readers to \cite{hernandez2017survey}.